j-pcgoncalves/smart_brain_api/README.md

 This project is made with NodeJS and Express.
 This is the API created to work with the Smart Brain Project.
 It has all the endpoints to connect the website to a PostgreSQL Database.

 ## How to Use
-You can clone this project to your computer.
+You can clone this project to your computer and run "npm install" in the root of the project to install dependencies.
 After that create a file called secretConfig.js in the root of your project.
 Inside that file create a const object called "Config".
 Inside this object create the following key/value pairs:
 - DB_PASSWORD: "Password to your own PostgreSQL database",
 - CLARIFAI_API_KEY: "Your own Clarifai API key"